cheryl7114/mobile_CA3/app/README.md

 6. Local Database Storage (Room DB)
    All water logs (amount + timestamp) are saved in a local Room database.
+   Users can tap on any record to open a dialog to **edit** or **delete** it.
    Allows viewing data even when offline.

 7. Sync or Fetch Hydration Tips from API (Retrofit)
    A "Hydration Tips" screen fetches a list of simple tips from a mock/real REST API using Retrofit, then displays them in a list.

 8. Load Images with Coil
-   Illustrations such as water bottles, cups, or tip icons loaded from URLs using Coil.
+   Illustrations for hydration tips are loaded from URLs using Coil.

 9. Adaptive UI for Different Screen Sizes
-   Layout adjusts spacing and card size for phones vs tablets using modifiers, windowSizeClass, and responsive Composables.

-10. Full App Logging (Timber / Logcat)
+10. Full App Logging (Logcat)
-    Important actions (add cup, change goal, fetch API data) generate log messages for debugging.
+    Important actions (navigation, add/modify/delete intake, set goal, fetch API data) generate log messages for debugging.

 11. Clean Architecture (MVVM)
-    Uses ViewModel, Repository to cleanly separate UI from data logic.
+    Uses ViewModel and Repository to cleanly separate UI from data logic.